thedylone/unity-drone-simulator/README.md

 Enabling the Circle function will allow the Target Drone to orbit around the initial position.
 The desired **Radius** and **Speed**, as well as **Direction** (Clockwise or Counter-Clockwise) can be changed in the Menu.

-> ℹ Note that the Circling function is disabled while a Test Case or a Waypoint is being Loaded.
+> ℹ Note that the Circling function is disabled while an Input Replay or a Waypoint is being Loaded.

 ---